 In May 2016, a study appeared in Educational Technology Research and Development to investigate how students engage with video annotation software in a blended learning setting.

-3. Communication courses aren’t utilizing video nearly as much as they should
+3. Communication courses aren’t utilizing classroom video nearly as much as they should

 Another 2016 study published in Basic Communication Course Annual presents the findings of Luke LeFebvre, Leah E. LeFebvre, and Mike Allen.
 These experts conducted two different studies involving over 700 students in public speaking courses.

 LeFebvre and his colleagues strongly recommend that video self-evaluation be part of every introductory communication course.
-Consistency and firm direction is key here.
+Consistency and firm direction are key here.